Peanuts: Animation

 The strip was first adapted into animation in The Tennessee Ernie Ford Show.
 A TV documentary, A Boy Named Charlie Brown (1963), featured newly animated segments, but it did not air due to not being able to find a channel willing to broadcast it.
 It did, however, shape the team for A Charlie Brown Christmas (1965), a half-hour Christmas special broadcast on CBS.
 It was met with extensive critical success.
 It was the first of a set of Peanuts television specials (second counting the 1963 documentary), and forms a selection of holiday-themed specials which are aired annually in the US to the present day, including It's the Great Pumpkin, Charlie Brown (1966), and A Charlie Brown Thanksgiving (1973).
 The animated specials were significant to the cultural impact of Peanuts; by 1972, they were remarked as being "among the most consistently popular television specials" and "regularly have been in the top 10 in the ratings".
 Many of the specials were acquired by Apple TV+ in 2020.
 The first feature-length film, A Boy Named Charlie Brown, came in 1969, and was one of four which were produced before the comic strip ended.
 A Saturday morning television series, The Charlie Brown and Snoopy Show aired in 1983, each episode consisting of three or four segments dealing with plot lines from the strip.
 An additional spin-off miniseries, This Is America, Charlie Brown, aired in 1988, exploring the history of the United States.

 The characters continue to be adapted into animation after the comic strip ended in 2000, with the latest television special Snoopy Presents: A Summer Musical made in 2025.
 A series of cartoon shorts premiered on iTunes in 2008, Peanuts Motion Comics, which directly lifted themes and plot lines from the strip.
 In 2014, the French network France 3 debuted Peanuts by Schulz, a series of episodes each consisting of several roughly one-minute shorts bundled together.
 The latest feature-length film, The Peanuts Movie, was released in 2015 by 20th Century Fox and Blue Sky Studios.
 Three Peanuts Apple TV+ series, Snoopy in Space, The Snoopy Show, and Camp Snoopy both premiered in 2019, 2021, and 2024, respectively.
 The characters also make a guest appearance in Mariah Carey's Magical Christmas Special in 2020.
-On November 6, 2023, a new feature film from WildBrain (the company behind the recent Peanuts content since 2018) and Peanuts Worldwide was announced by Apple TV+.
+On November 6, 2023, a new feature film from WildBrain (the company behind the recent Peanuts content from 2018 until 2025) and Peanuts Worldwide was announced by Apple TV+.
 Production started in 2024.

 Charles Schulz's Hollywood Walk of Fame star in 2008.